payu-india/CMS-Chatbot/docs/split Settlements/introduction-split-settlements/index.md

 ## Step 3: Update Bank Details

-After adding the child merchant in[ Step 2: Create a child merchant]\(#step 2:-create-a-child-merchant), update the bank details of the child merchant using the **Create Child Merchant** API again.
+After adding the child merchant in[ Step 2: Create a child merchant](#step 2:-create-a-child-merchant), update the bank details of the child merchant using the **Create Child Merchant** API again.
 For more information, refer to [Create Child Merchant API](ref:create-child-merchant-api) under API Reference.

 ### Sample request